 1. Belize, Central America: located just north and east of Guatemala, Belize has the lowest population density of any Central American Country.
 But what it lacks in population, it makes up for in Permit.
 It is considered the ‘Permit Capital of the World’, and each year, thousands of hopeful anglers arrive on its pristine flats to try their luck.
 Belize has around 250 square miles of fishing area.
 The Permit here average around 15-18 pounds, but 40-pound Permits are not unheard of, and most people believe there are some 50+ pounders out there somewhere.

-2. Yucatan Peninsula, Mexico: in the heart of the ancient Mayan Lowlands, the Yucatan Peninsula is an archeologist dream.
+2. Yucatan Peninsula, Mexico: in the heart of the ancient Mayan Lowlands, the Yucatan Peninsula is an archeologist’s dream.
 It is also a magnet for would-be Permit experts (if there is really such a thing), with over 500 miles of coastline, and beautiful crystal-clear flats.
 Permits over 20 pounds are not uncommon.
-One of the top Gulf of Mexico destinations for Permit fishing.

 Permit Fishing not Challenging Enough?
 Try the Grand Slam!